Collision vs. Comprehensive Car Insurance

 What is collision insurance?

-Collision insurance is a type of coverage that pays for damage to your own car as a result of an accident.
-Collision insurance will pay out even if you're responsible for the crash.
-Collision doesn't pay for anything else, like damage to someone else's car or medical bills.
+Collision insurance is a type of coverage that pays for damage to your own car when you get in a crash.
+It will pay out even if you're the at-fault party.
+Collision insurance will not pay for anything else, like damage to someone else's car or medical bills.
+That coverage comes from other parts of your policy.

 What is comprehensive insurance?